 Let’s first talk about the many reasons your ads may be failing before we get to what you can do about it.

 20 Reasons Your Ads are Failing

 “Why aren’t my ads working?”
 It’s a question we get a lot.
 There are so many potential reasons why.
 Let’s discuss some of them…

-Your copy doesn’t speak to your target audience.
+Your copy doesn’t speak to your target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 Or it fails to inspire them to act.
 Your copy could be unprofessional, or maybe it’s not casual enough.
 It could be too long or too short.
 Is the copy consistent with whether the audience targeted is hot, warm, or cold?

 Does your creative grab your audience’s attention?
 Does it inspire them to stop scrolling?
 Maybe it’s an issue of colors you use.
 Or the targeted audience is unable to associate themselves with the faces in the pictures.
 Maybe the image used is of low quality, or it feels like a stock photo.